w5688414/Deep-Reinforcement-learning-for-Traffic-Signal-Control/README.md

 ## **Outline:**

 The system utilises SUMO traffic simulator and Python 3 with Pytorch.
 The system is developed for a minor arterial road intersection with traffic lights with turning signals.
-Utilising the reinforcement learning algorithm called Deep Q-learning, the system tries to choose the optimal traffic duration and phase to minimise traffic waiting times around the intersection.
+Utilising the reinforcement learning algorithm called Deep Reinforcement Learning, the system tries to choose the optimal traffic duration and phase to minimise traffic waiting times around the intersection.
 A 7 second yellow interval was employed, and green durations were adjusted between 10 s, 15 s and 20 s, depending on the vehicle demand.
 This system is a modified and adapted system developed by [1] as well as extracts from work done by [2, 3].